Aylmer Haldane: Early military career

 promoted to major on 23 July 1902, and received the brevet rank of lieutenant colonel on the following day.
 He was made a deputy assistant quartermaster general at the War Office in July 1903 and became a military attaché with the Imperial Japanese Army from July 1904 to September 1905 during the Russo-Japanese War, and accompanied Japanese forces into Manchuria.

 Following his promotion to brevet colonel in January 1906, Haldane was appointed Companion of the Bath on 16 March 1906 and granted the substantive rank of colonel on 29 October 1906 at the same time as he took over the post of assistant director at headquarters from Brevet Colonel Francis Davies.
 From 1906 to 1909, he served as assistant director of military intelligence.
 On 1 October 1909, Haldane was made a brigadier general, general staff (BGGS) at Eastern Command and was promoted to temporary brigadier general while employed in this position, taking over from Brigadier General Thomas Snow.

-In May 1912 he become commander of the 4th Division's 10th Infantry Brigade, in succession to Colonel Edward Montagu-Stuart-Wortley and he was allowed to retain his temporary rank while in command of the brigade.
+In May 1912 he become general officer commanding (GOC) of the 4th Division's 10th Infantry Brigade, in succession to Colonel Edward Montagu-Stuart-Wortley and he was allowed to retain his temporary rank while in command of the brigade.

-Haldane fought in World War I initially, after being promoted to major general, awarded for “distinguished conduct in the Field”, in October 1914, as general officer commanding 3rd Division, then part of the British Expeditionary Force (BEF), of which he assumed command on 5 November although this was later rectified to 21 November.
-After commanding the division for the next almost two years, he was promoted to the temporary rank of lieutenant-general in August 1916 and given command of 6th Army Corps in France, a post he retained for the remainder of the war.